The Amazing Race 21

-The Fabulous Beekman Boys stars and life partners Josh Kilmer-Purcell and Brent Ridge were the winners of this season, while Chippendales dancers Jaymes Vaughan and James Davis finished in second place, and dating couple Trey Wier and Lexi Beerman finished in third.
+The Fabulous Beekman Boys stars and life partners Josh Kilmer-Purcell and Brent Ridge were the winners of this season, while Chippendales dancers Jaymes Vaughan and James Davis finished in second place, and dating couple Trey Wier and Lexi Beerman finished in third place.

 Production

 Development and filming

 Season 21 was broadcast during the 2012 fall season on CBS.
+Filming for this season took place from late May 2012 to mid-June 2012.
 It spanned a little over 25000 mi of travel to three continents and nine countries.

 This season introduced the "Double Your Money" prize.
 The team who won the first leg would have been eligible to win a total of $2 million if they ultimately won the race.
 Elise Doganieri, co-executive producer for the show, called the larger potential prize "a real game-changer".
 While teams reacted with excitement at the larger prize, Doganieri hoped that if it were won, the additional prize money would be used for "something wonderful" such as supporting charitable medical research.
 Abbie Ginsberg and Ryan Danz, the winners of the Double Your Money prize, were eliminated from the competition at the conclusion of the ninth leg.

 Leg 3 featured the series' first-ever Blind Double U-Turn, where two teams could U-Turn another team, and whichever team used the U-Turn remained anonymous.

-Although contestants are typically forbidden contact with family and friends during the filming (except where such contact was part of a task), James LoMenzo was shown video chatting with his wife during the fourth pit stop in order to receive an update on his father's medical condition.
+Although contestants are typically forbidden contact with family and friends during the filming (except where such contact was part of a task), James LoMenzo was shown video chatting with his wife during the fourth Pit Stop in order to receive an update on his father's medical condition.

-On Leg 7 in Moscow, James & Abba left their bags, which included the latter's passport, in a waiting gypsy cab, but the cab drove off with their bags while James & Abba performed the task.
+During the seventh leg in Moscow, James & Abba left their bags, which included the latter's passport, in an illegal taxi operation, but the cab drove off with their bags while James & Abba performed the task.
 They continued the leg, but before they could check in, they had to try to find Abba's passport to continue the race.
 Ultimately, they ended the leg in last place, which was a non-elimination leg, but if they were required to leave the country in a subsequent leg, they would be automatically disqualified.
 The next leg remained in Russia, but they ended up in last after spending time again searching for the passport and were eliminated.
 As production continued, the two had to secure an exit visa for Abba in lieu of a valid passport.
 According to Abba, the events of these legs occurred on the Friday and Saturday prior to a major Russian holiday, and it became difficult to work through the limited bureaucracy to do this.
 The two were fortunate enough that Abba's prior fame was recognized by an employee at the U.S. Embassy, and they were able to secure the visa in time to fly back to the United States on the day prior to the finale.